The Bank of Mom and Dad: Benefits and Considerations of Intra-Family Loans

 Intra-family loans can be as satisfying for our clients as they are beneficial for the recipients.
 The chance to take advantage of interest rates near historic lows makes their value even greater.

-In the current environment of both ultra-low rates and onerous bank lending requirements, clients with excess cash are routinely lending to their grown children or grandchildren for home purchases and business startups.
+In the current environment of ultra-low rates, clients with excess cash are routinely lending to their grown children or grandchildren for home purchases and business startups – loans that could take on added urgency and importance in the COVID-19 era.

 Top Benefits of Intra-Family Loans